dmitry-mashkov/chrome-asset-injector/README.md

-# chrome-css-injector
+# chrome-asset-injector
-Google Chrome extension for injecting CSS files
+Google Chrome extension for injecting CSS and JS files